George Osbaldeston

-George Osbaldeston (26 December 1786 – 1 August 1866), best known as Squire Osbaldeston, was an English politician who served as a Member of Parliament but who had his greatest impact as a sportsman and first-class cricketer.
+George Osbaldeston (26 December 1786 – 1 August 1866), best known as Squire Osbaldeston, was an English politician who served as a Member of Parliament but who had his greatest impact as a sportsman and cricketer.

 Early life

 He was born 26 December 1786 in Westminster, London, and named for his father, George Osbaldeston, a member of parliament for Scarborough.
 His father, born George Wickins, inherited the Hutton Buscel estates from his uncle Fountayne Wentworth Osbaldeston and adopted his name.
 Squire's mother, Jane, was the daughter of Sir Thomas Head of Langley Hall, Berkshire.

 Osbaldeston spent his childhood at Hutton Buscel, the family estate in Yorkshire.
 His father died in 1793; from age 6, George and his three sisters were brought up by their mother, who despite being a great political hostess, was wildly extravagant and squandered much of his inheritance.
 He spent most of his life trying to recover from this poverty, mainly by trying to win bets and sporting competitions.